-The Machine Shop, and the Electronics Shop are valuable Woodruff School resources.
+The Montgomery Machining Mall, and the Electronics Lab are valuable Woodruff School resources.
 Most of the construction in these shops is done by the professional staff.
 However, you are advised to discuss a project with the appropriate shop manager who often can make suggestions that will reduce construction time and cost or improve function.

 Purchases of equipment and other items require the approval of a faculty member who will supply the necessary research account number to which the purchase is to be charged.
 Purchases for research and other projects should be planned in advance so that a minimum number of purchases are made.
 Where necessary, charges will be made to a P-card (a State of Georgia Visa charge account).

 The Montgomery Machining Mall provides the Schools of ME, ECE, MSE, and the College of Sciences with research and curriculum support.
 The MMM staff maintains a professional fabrication\learning space with a focus on safety.
 Please visit the MMM for more information.
 The Montgomery Machining Mall is located on the second floor of the MRDC Building in the Wepfer Design Commons.

 If you have the appropriate skills, you may be allowed to use the Montgomery Machining Mall.
 You will be asked to attend a Montgomery Machining Mall safety training class or to demonstrate appropriate skills to shop personnel.
 A Waiver of Liability form must be signed by your advisor and submitted to the Montgomery Machining Mall manager prior to using the machines.
 More information about the Montgomery Machining Mall can be found here: https://www.me.gatech.edu/facilities/machine_shop